 Masters in international development

-'Having a Masters degree is crucial to advancing a career in international development.
-A postgraduate degree helps you to develop specialist skills and understanding about the complex challenges involved in international development.
-It can also provide opportunities to gain valuable work experience through placements, and build your networks in the field,' says Oliver.
+'Having a Masters is crucial to advancing a career in international development.
+It helps you to develop specialist skills and understanding about the complex challenges involved and provides opportunities to gain valuable work experience and build your networks in the field,' says Oliver.

 Also, if your first degree was in an unrelated subject, a Masters in international development can bring your knowledge up to speed.

 For entry onto a postgraduate programme you'll typical need a 2:1 or above.
-On the one-year, full time International Development MSc at the University of Birmingham you'll study theories of development in a historical context in the programmes only compulsory module.
-You'll then choose five optional units to tailor the course to fit your own interests.
-You could select modules on rural and urban poverty reduction, conflict and development or disaster management.
+On the one-year, full time MSc International Development at the University of Birmingham you'll study theories of development in a historical context in the programmes only compulsory module.
+You'll then choose five optional units ranging from rural and urban poverty reduction to disaster management.

-'The International Development MSc at Birmingham offers students a strong foundation in understanding approaches to, and critiques of, international development and the flexibility to develop their own portfolio of modules from the range on offer,' explains Fiona.
-'The programme offers students the opportunity to undertake their own fieldwork as part of their dissertation, with a contribution towards the cost of this taken from their tuition fees.'
+'The MSc International Development at Birmingham offers students the opportunity to undertake their own fieldwork as part of their dissertation, with a contribution towards the cost of this taken from their tuition fees.'

-If you opt for the International Development MSc at the University of Bath you'll be able to choose between four course pathways: the interdisciplinary International Development MSc, MSc International Development with Conflict and Humanitarian Action, MSc International Development with Economics or the MSc International Development, Social Justice and Sustainability.
+If you opt for the MSc International Development at the University of Bath you'll be able to choose from four pathways: the interdisciplinary MSc International Development, MSc International Development with Conflict and Humanitarian Action, MSc International Development with Economics or the MSc International Development, Social Justice and Sustainability.
 At the end of the year-long programme you can choose to either write a dissertation or undertake an eight-week work placement.

 'All four programmes encourage students to develop in-depth knowledge of specific cases and issues.
 We use case studies to draw out connections and contradictions between different actors and analytical perspectives, across global, regional, national and local scales,' says Oliver.